WHL bantam draft

-The WHL Bantam Draft is an annual outing, in which the teams of the Western Hockey League select players who have graduated from bantam.
+The WHL Bantam Draft is an annual outing, in which the teams of the Western Hockey League (WHL) select players who have graduated from bantam.
 The draft's order of selection depends on where the team finishes in the league standings.
 The teams that miss the playoffs are placed into a lottery for the 1st round only.
 After the 1st round, the teams select in order from fewest to most regular season points.

 History

 Years ago, WHL teams were allowed to list first-year bantam players as of a set date in September.
 However, first-year bantams had been playing at the peewee level the previous year, and to list first-year bantams, WHL teams needed to scout the peewee ranks.
 This had many drawbacks including the need for extensive scouting systems along with the related expense, as well the added pressure on peewee-aged players (12- and 13-year-olds).

 To get away from scouting peewees, the WHL instituted a bantam draft.
 WHL teams send scouts to watch second-year bantams from the start of the minor hockey season.
 After the season, the WHL holds a draft specifically to allow teams to add bantam players in an orderly manner to their protected lists.
 While this draft is the first opportunity for teams to select bantam players, it is not the last chance for a player to be listed.
 After the draft is completed, all the remaining bantams become eligible to be listed by teams, and many will be added as spots become available on team's PPLs, or as a player's talents improve or are more noticeable at a later date or at a higher level of hockey.

 During the bantam draft (typically held in early May), players from the four Western Provinces and the states of Alaska, Arizona, California, Colorado, Hawaii, Idaho, Kansas, Minnesota, Montana, Nebraska, Nevada, New Mexico, North Dakota, Oklahoma, Oregon, South Dakota, Texas, Utah, Washington and Wyoming are eligible to be selected.

 Players from non-North American countries are allowed to be added in the CHL Import Draft which is held in June.